Aratramba/pug-doc/README.md

 # Jade-doc
 Jade-doc is a [Jade](http://www.jade-lang.com) documentation generator.
-It takes Jade files as input, looks for comments flagged with `@jadedoc` and puts its contents in an output JSON file. _It does not provide a styled interface for the documentation itself._
+It takes Jade files as input, looks for comments flagged with `@jadedoc` and puts its contents in an output JSON file.

+_This package does not provide a styled interface for the documentation itself._ Use [jade-doc-html](https://github.com/Aratramba/jade-doc-html) for pretty html.

 ## Usage